sourcegraph/handbook/content/support/support-tools.md

 * Grammarly and Hemingwayapp help us say what we intend and catch any typos we don't see.

 ## Troubleshooting
-A placeholder to be populated over time as the team onboards and ramps-up

 ### GitHub Repository for Support Tools